AriFordsham/GHCWiki/commentary/compiler/deriving-strategies.md

 GHC currently disallows manually implementing `Typeable` instances, and derived `Typeable` instances are ignored, as GHC automatically generates `Typeable` instances for all datatypes, typeclasses, and promoted data constructors.
 Similarly, GHC will ignore derived `Typeable` instances even if a deriving strategy is used.

 GHC also disallows manually implementing `Generic` instances when `-XSafe` is enabled, so the only way to declare `Generic` instances in Safe Haskell is to use the `-XDeriveGeneric` extension.
-To preserve this property, it is forbidden to derive a `Generic` instance with a deriving strategy other than `bespoke`.
+To preserve this property, it is forbidden to derive a `Generic` instance with a deriving strategy other than `stock`.

 ### What `-XDerivingStrategies` is not